How to Manage Diabetes at Home: A Complete Guide

 Stress increases cortisol, which raises glucose levels.
 Poor sleep disrupts insulin sensitivity.
 Tracking sleep patterns and aiming for 7 to 8 hours of rest each night can improve overall management.

-Finding stress relief that fits your lifestyle, meditation, breathing exercises, light walking, or even chatting with a friend, can make a noticeable difference.
+Stress reduction techniques such as mindfulness, meditation, hobbies, light walking, or even chatting with a friend can make a noticeable difference.

 Managing chronic illness at home is demanding.
 If you’re a caregiver or managing your own care, burnout is real.